Types of Weed Control

 To find a weed and the Preen product to get rid of it, please visit our Weed ID.

+Weeds are opportunists.
 Weeds are simply nature’s way of quickly covering up bare ground.
-Opportunistic and aggressive, they are genetically designed to germinate, grow and propagate faster than most desirable plants.
+They are opportunistic and aggressive and genetically designed to germinate, grow, and propagate faster than most desirable plants.

-Weed seeds are especially adapted to spread.
-They are widely distributed by animals, insects, hay, mulch, and topsoil.
+Weeds spread easily.
+Weed seeds are specially adapted to spread.
+Their seeds are widely distributed by animals, insects, hay, mulch, topsoil, and by air.
 Once they find their way to your lawn and garden, they can remain there.
-While most weed seeds only exist in the soil a few years, there is a small percentage that can remain dormant for decades, waiting for the right growing conditions to occur.
+While most weed seeds only exist in the soil for a few years, some can remain dormant for decades, waiting for the right growing conditions to sprout.